 This content mentions suicide or suicidal thoughts, self-harm, depression and anxiety.
 Please read with care.
 There are details of where to find help at the bottom of this page.

 If you’re currently experiencing a crisis, contact the emergency services or your local crisis team, or call 111 for advice.

 - I need urgent help for my mental health

 - What is the Mental Health Crisis Care Concordat?

 ‘Crisis’ can describe many different situations.
 With mental health, it means a time when you need urgent help.
-You might be extremely anxious and having panic attacks.
+You might be extremely anxious and have panic attacks.
 You could be self-harming or thinking of suicide.
 You may have felt this way before and know where to get help, or it could be the first time you’ve felt this way.

-Crisis care can take many different forms – calling a helpline, going to A&E, making an emergency doctor’s appointment.
+Crisis care can take many different forms – calling a helpline, going to A&E, or making an emergency doctor’s appointment.
 Different things might work for you at different times.